itsligo/tictactoe/README.md

-###Write a program to play tic-tac-toe, with the following features:
+###Write program to play tic-tac-toe, with the following features:

 ![Screenshot](img1.png)